 As you can see, ketogenic meals can be diverse and flavorful.

 Although many ketogenic meals are based around animal products, there are vegetarian options.
 However, following a keto vegetarian diet will be more challenging, as the choice of foods will be less varied.

 Anyone following a keto diet should aim for as much variety as possible in their ingredients to reduce the risk of nutritional deficiencies.

 If you’re following a more liberal ketogenic diet, adding a cup of berries to your breakfast or a small serving of a starchy vegetable to your dinner will increase the number of carbs in this meal plan.

-A ketogenic meal plan, like any healthy diet, should include whole foods and many fiber-rich, low-carb vegetables.
-Choose healthy fats like coconut oil, avocado, olive oil and pastured butter to increase the fat content of dishes.
+A ketogenic meal plan, like any nutritious diet, should include whole foods and many fiber-rich, low carb vegetables.
+Choose healthy fats like sesame oil, avocado oil, olive oil, and butter to increase the fat content of dishes.

 Snacking between meals can help moderate hunger and keep you on track while following a ketogenic diet.